Getty Images/iStockphoto

 3. Asset tracking

-When RFID is combined with analytics and other IoT technologies, RFID can store and transmit data about where and how equipment is used, Tunca said.
+When RFID is combined with analytics and other IoT technologies, it can store and transmit data about where and how equipment is used, Tunca said.
 The data can reveal information, such as the need for upcoming maintenance for a forklift.

 The data can also provide insight into how warehouse employees are using the equipment so their supervisors can issue corrections if needed, he said.
-For example, the data may reveal that workers are using a forklift for a certain task when a more energy-efficient pallet jack does the job better.
+For example, the data might reveal that workers are using a forklift for a certain task when a more energy-efficient pallet jack does the job better.

 4. Returnable asset tracking